gregmolnar/prepper/README.md

 # Prepper

 Prepper is a simple server provisioning tool, built on top of SSHKit.
 You can use it to script your server build process.
+It is heavily inspired by (Sprinkle)[https://github.com/sprinkle-tool/sprinkle], but Sprinkle doesn't seem to be maintained anymore, that's why Prepper was born.

 ## Installation